-- 1. Acute toxicity at Discharge Point No. 001 shall be evaluated at Monitoring Location EFF-001 by measuring survival of test organisms exposed to 96 hour static renewal bioassays. - 2.
-Test organisms shall be Pimephales promelas (fathead minnow).
+- 1. Compliance with the acute toxicity effluent limitations at Discharge Point No. 001 shall be evaluated at Monitoring Location EFF-001 by measuring survival of test organisms exposed to 96-hour static renewal bioassays. - 2.
+Test organisms shall be rainbow trout (Onchorhynchus mykiss).
 Alternatively, the Executive Officer may specify a more sensitive organism or, if testing a particular organism proves unworkable, the most sensitive organism available. - 3.
 All bioassays shall be performed according to the most up-to-date protocols in 40 C.F.R. part 136, currently Methods for Measuring the Acute Toxicity of Effluents and Receiving Water to Freshwater and Marine Organisms, 5th Edition (EPA-821-R-02-012). - 4.
 If the Discharger demonstrates that specific identifiable substances in the discharge are rapidly rendered harmless upon discharge to the receiving water, compliance with the acute toxicity limit may be determined after test samples are adjusted to remove the influence of those substances.
 Written acknowledgement that the Executive Officer concurs with the Discharger's demonstration and that the adjustment will not remove the influence of other substances must be obtained prior to any such adjustment.
-The Discharger is authorized to adjust the effluent pH in order to suppress the level of any un-ionized ammonia.
+The Discharger may manually adjust the pH of whole effluent acute toxicity samples prior to performing bioassays to minimize ammonia toxicity interference.

-5. Bioassay water monitoring shall include, on a daily basis, pH, dissolved oxygen, ammonia (if toxicity is observed), temperature, hardness, and alkalinity.
+5. The sample may be taken from final secondary effluent prior to disinfection.
+Bioassay water monitoring shall include, on a daily basis, pH, dissolved oxygen, ammonia (if toxicity is observed), temperature, hardness, and alkalinity.
 These results shall be reported.
 If final or intermediate results of an acute bioassay test indicate a violation or threatened violation (e.g., the percentage of surviving test organisms is less than 70 percent), the Discharger shall initiate a new test as soon as practical and shall investigate the cause of the mortalities and report its findings in the next self-monitoring report.
 The Discharger shall repeat the test until a test fish survival rate of 90 percent or greater is observed.
 If the control fish survival rate is less than 90 percent, the bioassay test shall be restarted with new fish and shall continue as soon as practical until an acceptable test is completed (i.e., control fish survival rate is 90 percent or greater).